 One of the most famous temples not only in Patan but in whole Nepal itself, Krishna Mandir has welcomed millions of pilgrims from all over the world to observe its beauty.
 Temple built by King Siddhi Narsingh Malla in “Sikhara style”, it is said to have been built by a single stone.
 When carefully observed on the walls of the temple, the entire story of Hindu tale Mahabharata has been inscribed on its wall which is breathtaking on its own.
 On the day of “Krishna Puja”, thousands of pilgrims from Nepal and India line up outside the temple to offer their prayers.
 Architecturally and religiously, Krishna Mandir has to be one of the most important temples of Nepal.

 This has to be one of my favorite places to go.
 If you love a good tussle among the crowd and want to see the haggling so famous in the South Asian countries then this is the place to be.
 Thousands of people swarm this street from early morning to late at night to shop for whatever they desire.
-You can get everything from vegetables to electronics, all in one place.
+You can get everything, from vegetables to electronics, all in one place.
 The chaos there is never-ending but I mean that in a good way.
 So, if you want to experience a shopping trip like never before, you have to give Tangal bazaar a try.
 Be sure to haggle though.
 And if you need a friend to come along, let me know. 😉

 Rato Machindranath and Minnath Temples

-In-between the Tangal area lies two interesting temples, Rato Machindranath and Minnath.
+In-between the Tangal area that we just talked about earlier lies two interesting temples, Rato Machindranath and Minnath.
 The Minnath Temple is dedicated to the Bodhisattva Jatadhari lokesvara, the little brother of Rato Machhindranath (God of Rain).
 It has been said that in ancient times there was a devastating drought in Patan and all the crops started to die because of its aftermath.
 To solve the problem a sage named “Gorakhnath” meditated to Machhindranath on a cushion of 9 powerful serpents.
 After hearing his plight, it has been said that Machhindranath blessed the valley with rain which saved the civilization for certain doom.
 Ever since then, on the first month of Nepalese calendar or around May or June of Gregorian Calendar, two huge chariots are made from wood and tree vines and pulled around by thousands of people around the Patan area.
 On the last day of the festival, the Prime Minister of Nepal, President of Nepal join in on the festival to show the “Bhoto” which then concludes the festival.
 It is one of the most followed festivals of Patan.

 Ashoka stupas at four directions with a circular base and hemispherical dome are the most remarkable feature of the city.
 The four stupas at four directions are: